eddwebster/football_analytics/README.md

 *    [`soccerstan`](https://github.com/Torvaney/soccerstan) by [Ben Torvaney](https://twitter.com/Torvaney) - reproduction of football models in Stan
 *    [`SoFIFA`](https://github.com/DiogoDantas/SoFIFA) by [Diogo Dantas(https://github.com/DiogoDantas) - a SoFIFA webcrawler and Machine Learning prediction
 *    [`soccerdata`](https://github.com/llimllib/soccerdata) by [Bill Mill](https://github.com/llimllib) - a collection of soccer results
+*    [`Soccer-Players-Tracking`](https://github.com/TroddenSpade/Soccer-Players-Tracking) by [Parsa Samadnejad](https://twitter.com/troddenspade) - classifying and tracking players of a soccer exhibition based on recorded videos with different points of view
 *    [`SoccerTrack`](https://github.com/AtomScott/SoccerTrack) by [Atom Scott](https://twitter.com/atomjamesscott) - a dataset and Tracking Algorithm for Soccer with Fish-eye and Drone Videos.
-*    [`Soccer-Analyses`](https://github.com/griffisben/Soccer-Analyses) by [Ben Griffis](https://twitter.com/BeGriffis) - code to create football analytics visuals
 *    [`soc-viz-of-the-week`](https://github.com/sonofacorner/soc-viz-of-the-week) by [Son of a Corner](https://twitter.com/sonofacorner) - viz of the week
 *    [`socplot`](https://github.com/statsbomb/socplot) by [StatsBomb](https://twitter.com/StatsBomb) - a Python package that helps you visualize StatsBomb football data
+*    [`Soccermatics`](https://github.com/soccermatics/Soccermatics) by [David Sumpter](https://twitter.com/Soccermatics) - repo dedicated for people getting started with Python using the concepts derived from the book Soccermatics
+*    [`SoccermaticsForPython`](https://github.com/Friends-of-Tracking-Data-FoTD/SoccermaticsForPython) - a template for creating a course with readthedocs.
+*    [`soccer_analytics`](https://github.com/CleKraus/soccer_analytics) by [Kraus Clemens](https://twitter.com/CleKraus) - a Python project trying to facilitate and being a starting point for analytics projects in soccer including EDA of Event data, goal kick analysis, passing analysis, xG modelling, and an introduction to Tracking data
+*    [`socceraction`](https://github.com/ML-KULeuven/socceraction) by [ML-KULeuven](https://github.com/ML-KULeuven) - convert soccer event stream data to SPADL and value player actions using VAEP or xT
 *    [`statsbombapi`](https://github.com/Torvaney/statsbombapi) by [Ben Torvaney](https://twitter.com/Torvaney) - an extendable Statsbomb API wrapper for data-pipelines
+*    [`statsbomb-messi`](https://github.com/BenjaminLarrousse/statsbomb-messi) by [Benjamin Larrousse](https://twitter.com/BLarrousse) - deep dive into Statsbomb's Messi data biography
 *    [`statsbombpy`](https://github.com/statsbomb/statsbombpy) by [StatsBomb](https://twitter.com/StatsBomb) - a Python package to easily stream StatsBomb data into Python using your log in credentials for the API or free data from our GitHub page.
 API access is for paying customers only
 *    [`themepy`](https://github.com/petermckeeverPerform/themepy) by [Peter McKeever](https://twitter.com/petermckeever) - an open source theme selector for matplotlib
-*    [`Soccermatics`](https://github.com/soccermatics/Soccermatics) by [David Sumpter](https://twitter.com/Soccermatics) - repo dedicated for people getting started with Python using the concepts derived from the book Soccermatics
-*    [`SoccermaticsForPython`](https://github.com/Friends-of-Tracking-Data-FoTD/SoccermaticsForPython) - a template for creating a course with readthedocs.
-*    [`soccer_analytics`](https://github.com/CleKraus/soccer_analytics) by [Kraus Clemens](https://twitter.com/CleKraus) - a Python project trying to facilitate and being a starting point for analytics projects in soccer including EDA of Event data, goal kick analysis, passing analysis, xG modelling, and an introduction to Tracking data
-*    [`socceraction`](https://github.com/ML-KULeuven/socceraction) by [ML-KULeuven](https://github.com/ML-KULeuven) - convert soccer event stream data to SPADL and value player actions using VAEP or xT
 *    [`tracking_tagger`](https://github.com/znstrider/tracking_tagger) by [@danzn1](https://twitter.com/danzn1).
 See app [[[link](http://tracking-tagger.herokuapp.com/tracking_tagger)]
 *    [`transfermarkt-datasets`](https://github.com/dcaribou/transfermarkt-datasets) by [David Cereijo](https://github.com/dcaribou) - extract, prepare and publish Transfermarkt datasets from the[`transfermarkt-scraper`](https://github.com/dcaribou/transfermarkt-scraper).
 See the following documentation [[link](https://transfermarkt-datasets.fly.dev/)]
 *    [`transfermarkt-scraper`](https://github.com/dcaribou/transfermarkt-scraper) by [David Cereijo](https://github.com/dcaribou) - collects data from TransferMarkt.
 See the following documentation [[link](https://transfermarkt-datasets.fly.dev/)]